 Increasingly we are aware that Health Care Professionals are vulnerable to stress burnout and empathy-compassion fatigue due to an emotionally demanding environment.
-Self-compassion for Health Professionals is a new short program which aims to teach powerful practices to promote resilience, to reduce stress and burnout in the workplace.
+Self-compassion for Health Professionals is a short new program which aims to teach powerful practices to promote resilience, to reduce stress and burnout in the workplace.

-Health professionals focus on others who need help to deal with mental or physical illness, who work in challenging circumstances, working long hours and are often under-resourced.
+Health Professionals focus on others who need help to deal with mental or physical illness, who work in challenging circumstances, working long hours and are often under-resourced.
 They do not necessarily have the time or ability to process the difficult emotions that arise in response to caring for people who are suffering, who may be traumatised or in pain, and where, in addition, there may be a need to navigate complex organisations.
 Developing self-compassion means that we protect and support ourselves: we acquire an attitude of goodwill, so we can skilfully attend to our self, when times are tough, to function and carry on in a competent, effective manner while remaining compassionate.

-The new Self-Compassion for Health Professionals (6-hour) is an adaptation of Mindful Self-Compassion, designed for busy people, who may have time constraints, and yet wants to learn ways to build their emotional resources.
+The new Self-Compassion for Health Professionals (6 weeks) is an adaptation of Mindful Self-Compassion, designed for busy people, who may have time constraints, and yet wants to learn ways to build their emotional resources.
 Self-Compassion teaches core self-care practices, to respond to difficult moments with kindness, understanding as well as resilience.
 The practices included in this program are simple, quick and easy, that you can use anywhere, anytime, when you need them.
 In this new program, we will be teaching the basic of MSC with some additional tools to promote mindfulness and to strengthen engagement in the workplace.
 The program was developed by Chris Germer and Kristen Neff, Krista Gregory, Natalie Bell, Phoebe Long and Marissa Knox from the Centre for Mindful Self-Compassion.
 This online course offered in May will be the first time that it is presented in Australia.

-This course is suitable for health professionals who wish to begin to use self-compassion in their work as well as others who have previously attended a mindfulness or self-compassion program who want to refresh or deepen their practice as well as to learn additional quick simple tools to use in the moment to ease stress and promote resilience.
+This course is suitable for health professionals who wish to begin to use self-compassion in their work as well as others who have previously attended a mindfulness or self-compassion programs who want to refresh or deepen their practice as well as to learn additional quick simple tools to use in the moment to ease stress and promote resilience.
 We believe that a blend of beginners and previous MSC attendees can be supportive for everyone on their journey of self-compassion.

 In this brilliant new program, you will be presented with evidenced-based strategies to manage stress, anxiety, burnout as well as powerful micro self-care practices, to refresh and revitalise your professional work.
 The Self-Compassion for health worker program is empirically validated (Krista Gregory, 2019).
 Research conducted in 2019 shows that this short course program leads to a reduction in stress, depression, secondary traumatic stress and burnout, as well as an increase in compassion, mindfulness, and job satisfaction in healthcare workers (Krista Gregory).